Ivor Rees: Later life

 During the Second World War, he served as a Company Sergeant-Major in the Home Guard.
 Rees died on 12 March 1967 at Llanelli, Carmarthenshire, Wales.

+He should not be confused with Lionel Rees vc.

 Legacy

 Rees is remembered on memorials in Havard Chapel, Brecon Cathedral and at Llanelli Town Hall, Carmarthenshire.

 His Victoria Cross is owned by the Regimental Museum of The Royal Welsh, Brecon, Powys, Wales.